reslbesl/CS433_ML/projects/project1/scripts/README.md

 - `logistic_regression` : applies the GD algorithm trying to minimize the loss function, computed as negative Log Likelihood (NNL).
 It takes the same parameters as 'least_squares_GD'.
 Additionally it checks whether the provided input 'y' is a binary set of labels
 {1;0}.
+- `logistic_regression`: applies the GD algorithm to minimize the NNL under L2 regularization.
+It takes the same parameters as 'logistic_regression', plus the penalization parameter 'lambda_'.

+Furthermore there are some variants to the standard implementations of the mentioned models.
+There are defined in `implementation_variants.py`:
+- `lasso_GD` : implements GD under Lasso regularization.
+That is, penalizing the norm 1 of the vector 'w'.
+See 'ridge_regression' for details.
+- `logistic_regression_SGD` : Applies SGD to the 'logistic_regression' model.
+Contrary to the 'least_squares_SGD', the loss function is NNL.
+See 'least_squares_SGD' for details.
+- `logistic_regression_mean` : variant of 'logistic_regression' where loss and gradient value are normalized to the size of the training set.
+See 'logistic_regression' for detail
+- `least_squares_SGD_robbinson` : variant of 'least_squares_SGD' using a non-costant step size for Gradiant Descent which decrease at each step.
+The hyperparameter defining the stepsize is 'r_gamma', and it must be in range [0.5,1].
+See 'least_squares_SGD' for details.

 ### Experiment setup